hulu/restfulgit/README.md

 Provides a read-only restful interface for accessing data from Git repositories (local to the server).
 Modeled off the GitHub Git DB API for compatibility (see http://developer.github.com/v3/git/).

-Requires: flask, pygit2 (>= 0.18.1), libgit2 (>= 0.18).
+Requires: Python 2.7, Flask, pygit2 (>= 0.18.1), libgit2 (>= 0.18).

-Must modify: config.conf : repo_base_path (root path for repositories, note only repositories immediately under this path are currently supported).
+Must modify: `config.conf` : `repo_base_path` (root path for repositories; note: only repositories immediately under this path are currently supported).

-gitapi.py is a valid WSGI application.
+`gitapi.py` is a valid WSGI application.

-While the app can be run with "python gitapi.py" -- this runs Flask in debug mode and should NOT be used in production.
+While the app can be run with `python gitapi.py` -- this runs Flask in debug mode and should NOT be used in production.
-Instead the app can be run with any WSGI server, such as gunicorn (pip install gunicorn; gunicorn gitapi)
+Instead the app can be run with any WSGI server, such as gunicorn (`pip install gunicorn; gunicorn gitapi`)

 --